Unlike the forward endpoint, Lava does translate request and response bodies on rewrite. You send your SDK’s format (e.g. OpenAI

 Tool Calls

 Tool definitions and tool-call/tool-result messages are translated between OpenAI, Anthropic, Google, and Bedrock formats.
-Use your SDK’s normal tool schema; Lava maps to the provider’s format.Error Handling
+Use your SDK’s normal tool schema; Lava maps to the provider’s format.Model Fallbacks

 | Status | Cause | Retryable |